Check in with the provider on time, but…

 Don’t dress down:

-- No open-toed shoes (including sandals) because pathogens can enter your skin from the floor.
+- Shoes must be closed toed because pathogens can enter your skin from the floor.

 Don’t call attention to yourself.

-- No jingle jangle jewelry …nothing to draw attention to you.
+- Your jewelry should not draw excessive attention to you.

-- No scented products (some people are allergic to them – see this article from the WebMD site)
+- No scented products.
+Many hospitals forbid them, since some people are allergic to them.
+See this article from the WebMD site.

 How to start the interpreting encounter: